Small, Healthy Changes Can Make a Big Difference

 Even if you only lose one pound per month because of these changes, that equals twelve pounds lost per year without much effort.

 Some people decide to completely give up sugar.
-That is a great goal and it should be done, but if you're struggling to stick to something so strict, try giving up one of your favorite snacks.
+That is a great goal and it should be done, but if you're struggling to stick to something so strict, try giving up one of your favourite snacks.

 Most people have several snacks they like and indulge in, like cookies and chips, or ice cream and candy bars.